Guide written by:

 Quick tip: varnishes often require multiple coats.
 It is best to sand down the surface between applications to get rid of any wood fibres that may have risen to the surface.

-.
+Wax offers a special patina, shine and smell.
 However, it offers less protection compared to varnishes.
 Furthermore, waxed floors can be slippery and application requires care and patience.
-Wax
+Wax, whether solid or liquid, fills the pores of the wood when applied.
+Wax can be:

 - Colourless, to preserve the natural colour and grain of the wood and provide a basic protective surface layer;